ILikeAI/AlwaysReddy/README.md

 2. cd into the directory `cd AlwaysReddy`
 3. Create a virtual environment with `python -m venv venv`-- This step is imortant, make sure to name it exactly `venv`
 4. Activate the virtual environment: `venv\Scripts\activate`
 5. Install requirements with `pip install -r requirements.txt`.
-Also run `pip install -r faster_whisper_requirements.txt` if you want to run whisper locally. - check the setup steps here if you have troubles using local whisper https://github.com/m-bain/whisperX
+Also run `pip install -r faster_whisper_requirements.txt` or `pip install -r transformer_whisper_requirements.txt` if you want to run whisper locally.
 6. Run the setup script with `python setup.py`.
 This will also create a run file `run_AlwaysReddy.bat`.
 7. Open the `config.py` and `.env` files and update them with your settings and API key.
 8. Run the assistant with `run_AlwaysReddy.bat` or `python main.py`.
 The run file will automatically activate the virtual environment.